-Streamlined integrations between Afterpay and Xero, inventory management systems, and online storefronts have boosted uptake in US retailers introducing ‘buy now, pay later’ options for their customers.
+Streamlined accounting processes, inventory management systems, and online storefronts have boosted uptake in US retailers introducing ‘buy now, pay later’ options for their customers.
 Let’s look at Afterpay’s availability in the U.S. and where you can make larger purchases without an immediate hit on your bank balance!

 Can You Shop In-Store With Afterpay?

 Afterpay was originally an online payment method, but it’s expanded to allow customers to use their (free) credit account in-store at numerous locations.
 Repayments work the same, so if you think you’re going to miss an Afterpay payment related to an in-store transaction, you need to log into your account and reschedule the payment or request a deferral.